 Are you in love with the smell of rain, with the lush greenery and the pitter-patter of raindrops?
-If you aren't getting enough of the rains, make a trip this monsoon to the very abode of clouds, the captivating land of Meghalaya.
-Situated in north-east India, Meghalaya is known to receive the highest rainfall and remains wet through much of the year, making it an ideal monsoon travel spot in India.
+To beat the pandemic woes, make a trip this monsoon to the very abode of clouds, the captivating land of Meghalaya.
+Situated in north-east India, Meghalaya is known to receive the highest rainfall and remains wet through much of the year, making it an ideal monsoon 2020 travel spot in India.

 Shillong - The Scotland of the East

 A trip to Meghalaya starts with Shillong, which is the capital city and is also referred to as 'The Scotland of the East' owing to the rolling hills that surround the place.
 Shillong is favoured by tourists for the pleasant temperatures, surrounding hills, and other attractions.
 Visit the Elephant Falls, located 12 km away from the city and the Shillong Peak situated 10 km away.
 Meghalaya has a unique cuisine, and you must try some of the traditional food at Shillong.
 Relish Songa or sticky rice with the interesting preparation of Kapa and pickled bamboo shoots.